Patrick Bergin: Music

 Bergin leads the band Patrick Bergin and the Spirit Merchants.
 They had a top 10 hit in Ireland with their song "The Knacker", released in 2003, which tells the story of a person who recycles horse carcasses and turns them into glue.
 As a singer, Bergin collaborated with Vlad DeBriansky and appeared on his album Jacks Last Dollar.

 He also appeared in the video of DJ Steve Mac's song "Paddy's Revenge".

 Bergin was onstage singing the Leonard Cohen song "Anthem" as Pope Francis, on his visit to Ireland, arrived in Croke Park for the Festival of Families as part of the World Meeting of Families 2018.

 Charity work

 In 1993, Bergin bought an old church in County Tipperary and converted it into a poetry centre.
 He explained: "I've recently come to feel I can encourage children and teenagers with their writing.
 I'm continually giving groups money to make videos, but I insist that they have a good script.
 I do it because it makes the difference between them doing a video or not.
 It doesn't cost a lot, and it gives kids an incredible boost of confidence."
 In 1998, in response to the murder of a 14-year-old Tallaght boy, Ben Smyth, Bergin helped to establish a special fund to sponsor young children from Tallaght.

 Personal life

 At a wedding in the early 1980s, Bergin met his future wife, Paula Frazier.
 They married in Trinidad and Tobago in 1992.
 They have a daughter.
-After their divorce, Bergin began dating Helen Goldin.
+After their divorce, Bergin began dating Helen Goldin.They subsequently married.